Last Updated on

 It is a set some of my friends continue to ask for each year, even though they no longer have newborns in the house.

-You'll also get, and a baby was, but they aren't that important in the beginning.
+You'll also get a baby wash, but it's not that important in the beginning.
 If you wish to read more about baby soap, then click here.